7 Best AI Image Upscalers in 2026 (Tested & Compared)

 How much does image upscaling cost in 2026?

 Highly variable.
 Upscayl is free.
+Topaz Gigapixel is $12/mo ($149/yr).
+Let's Enhance and Krea start at $9/mo.
 Genviral bundles upscaling with its $29+/mo Creator plan (200 credits per month).
-Let's Enhance and Krea start at $9/mo.
-Topaz Gigapixel is $12/mo ($149/yr).
 Magnific starts at $39/mo.
 Remini is ~$10/week on mobile.
 If you're already paying for an AI content tool, check whether upscaling is included before subscribing separately.

 What's the best upscaler for social media creators?

 Genviral - it's the only tool in this category where upscaling, slideshow building, and scheduling to TikTok, Instagram, YouTube, Facebook, Pinterest, and LinkedIn all happen in one interface with one credit pool.
-No file transfers, no separate subscriptions.
+If you only care about upscale fidelity in isolation, Topaz still beats it - but the file would still need to be carousel-built and scheduled in another tool after that.

 Which AI upscaler is best for faces?